 The Organization makes periodic applications for financial assistance under available government incentive programs.
-Government assistance, which includes the Canada Emergency Wage Subsidy and Canada Emergency Wage Subsidy, is included in the determination of revenue for the year.
+Government assistance, which includes the Canada Emergency Wage Subsidy and Canada Emergency Rent Subsidy, was included in the determination of revenue for the year ended December 31, 2021.
 A liability to repay government assistance, if any, is recorded in the period in which the conditions arise that cause the assistance to become repayable.